ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 ## Setting up our dev environment / build
-The front-end part of this was really easy.
+The frontend part of this was really easy.
 We used angular-cli to generate a new project.
 In the future this also gave us the advantage of generating new components, services, pipes, testing and much more.
 Also for the charts and translations we choose for easy to use libraries like Highcharts and ngx-translate (previous ng2-translate).